Noah Clark

 Scouting Report

-Noah Clark is a massive, powerful defensive tackle with surprising athleticism and get-off for his size.
-A true space-eater in the middle, he possesses the raw tools to develop into a dominant run-stuffer at the Power Five level, with his ultimate ceiling dependent on body conditioning and technical refinement.
+Noah Clark is a massive, powerful defensive tackle prospect with a rare combination of size and initial quickness.
+A true space-eater in the interior, he possesses the raw physical tools to dominate at the point of attack and disrupt both the run and pass game.

 Physical Profile